Japan Bike RentalsMotorcycle rentals and tours Japan

 All these items can be added as optional extras.
 If you would like side cases, top case and/or tank bag, or any other additional equipment, i.e. helmets, jacket, gloves, rain gear, etc, please make sure to add these items when making your way through the booking console.

-Yes, you are welcome to store any extra luggage at our office while you are out on the road.
+Yes, you are welcome to store any extra luggage with us while you are out on the road.

 All bikes available for rent are listed in the prices section of the Japan Bike Rentals website.